RegardsOss/RegardsOss.github.io/_docs/getting-started/swarm-quick-setup.md

 regards-master   : ok=158 changed=8 unreachable=0 failed=0 skipped=22 rescued=0 ignored=0
 regards-slave-1  : ok=86 changed=8 unreachable=0 failed=0 skipped=4 rescued=0 ignored=0

+# I don't need to connect to the remote VM using SSH as:
+# - on my specific setup, Docker images are stored on a private repository
+# - the playbook is runned from my desktop and not directly on regards-master

 > ansible-playbook -i inventories/regards-cnes regards.yml --ask-become-pass
 [..]